bazelbuild/bazel/site/docs/skylark/performance.md

 $ bazel analyze-profile /tmp/prof
 ```

-By default, it will print summary analysis information for the specified profile
+By default, it prints summary analysis information for the specified profile
 datafile.
 This includes cummaltive statistics for different task types for each
 build phase and an analysis of the critical path.

-The first section of the default output describes an overview of the time spent
+The first section of the default output is an overview of the time spent
 on the different build phases:

 ```